mozilla/addons-frontend/docs/moz-addon-manager.md

 **Known issues**:

 - You cannot yet sign in when the site is running from `example.com`.
-- This currently only works for AMO development, not Discopane.

 ## Developing with a local server and a patched Firefox